Renault Kangoo: Break'Up

-Four wheel drive
+Kangoo Trekka 4x4

 The 4WD version of the Kangoo was introduced in 2002, and was marketed under the model name Trekka.
-It should not be confused with the Skoda powered New Zealand built utility vehicle named Trekka, which was marketed in the Antipodes for several years circa 1970.
+It should not be confused with the Skoda-powered New Zealand-built utility vehicle named Trekka, which was marketed in the Antipodes for several years circa 1970.

-The Kangoo Trekka's all wheel drive system differed from the Renault Scénic RX4 in its inclusion of a Nissan sourced automatic torque coupling "ATC", a hydraulic coupling that would engage drive on all four wheels should the front wheels start to lose traction.
+The Kangoo Trekka's all-wheel drive system differed from the Renault Scénic RX4 in its inclusion of a Nissan-sourced automatic torque coupling "ATC", a hydraulic coupling that would engage drive on all four wheels should the front wheels start to lose traction.

-This allowed the Kangoo Trekka to run in front wheel drive in most conditions, thus saving fuel.
+This allowed the Kangoo Trekka to run in front-wheel drive in most conditions, thus saving fuel.
 Working in combination with the ATC, the Kangoo Trekka featured an electronically controlled "ASR" traction control system which could brake the front wheels to arrest traction loss.

 The suspension on the front had longer front struts with revised coil springs, lower suspension arms were revised to a cast steel item.
-The rear suspension was completely revised from the standard Kangoo torsion bar suspension beam axle to a fully independent coil sprung system with wishbones.
+The rear suspension was completely revised from the standard Kangoo torsion bar suspension beam axle to a fully independent coil-sprung system with wishbones.
 The rear differential was centrally mounted with two driveshafts transmitting power to the rear wheels.
 All this was carried on a subframe which increased the ground clearance and wheel travel.

 These changes gave the Kangoo Trekka a 400 mm fording depth and 28 degree hill climbing capability.
-The Kangoo Trekka was marketed in the UK with a choice of two engines, the 1.6 L 16 valve petrol engine and the 1.9 L dCi common rail turbodiesel both with a five speed manual gearbox.
+The Kangoo Trekka was marketed in the UK with a choice of two engines, the 1.6 L 16 valve petrol engine and the 1.9 L dCi common rail turbodiesel, both with a five speed manual gearbox.

 In 2005, these models were priced at £12,600 and £13,600 respectively.
 The diesel produced a peak torque of 133 lbft and achieved over 7 L/100 km on the combined (urban and extra urban) fuel consumption test.

 The petrol engine had a 0 to 100 km/h time of 14.3 seconds, and a combined fuel consumption of 9 L/100 km.
 The interior of the Kangoo Trekka was spartan.
 The rear bench seat could be folded forward to provide a 2.5 m3 loading area, with better access through the sliding side doors.

+Argentina

+The first-generation Kangoo was produced in Argentina from 1998 to 2018.
+The panel van production was launched in 1998, and the passenger model in 2001.
+It received a first facelift in 2008.
+A second facelift internally codenamed VLL ("Very Long Life") was unveiled in 2013 exclusively for the Argentine market, featuring styling cues from Renault's then-current design language.
+It was discontinued in 2018 to make way for its replacement, based on the Dokker, after 374 591 units had been produced in Argentina for the local market, and some other Latin America countries (Brazil, Uruguay, Paraguay, Colombia, Chile, Mexico and Cuba).